-- 11.284 Godley Green presents a significant opportunity to realise the ambitious vision of delivering a new large-scale settlement of around 2,350 new homes in the south of the borough, adjacent to the residential neighbourhoods of Godley and Hattersley.
-The site's semi-rural setting, together with an existing network of green and blue infrastructure set the framework for an attractive, high quality and accessible settlement that will be enshrined in Garden City principles and is a logical sustainable extension to the existing urban area. - New The Garden City principles, as set out by the Town and Country Planning

-Association, are a distillation of the key elements that have made the Garden

-City model of development so successful.
+- 11.330 Godley Green presents a significant opportunity to realise the ambitious vision of delivering a new large-scale settlement of around 2,350 new homes in the south of the borough, adjacent to the residential neighbourhoods of Godley and Hattersley.
+The site's semi-rural setting, together with an existing network of green and blue infrastructure set the framework for an attractive, high quality and accessible settlement that will be enshrined in Garden City principles and is a logical sustainable extension to the existing urban area. - 11.331 The Garden City principles, as set out by the Town and Country Planning Association, are a distillation of the key elements that have made the Garden City model of development so successful.
 Together, these principles form an indivisible and interlocking framework for the delivery of high-quality places.

-The Garden City principles are: - Land value capture for the benefit of the community. - Strong vision, leadership and community engagement. - Community ownership of land and long-term stewardship of assets. - Mixed-tenure homes and housing types that are genuinely affordable. - A wide range of local jobs in the Garden City within easy commuting distance of homes. - Beautifully and imaginatively designed homes with gardens, combining the best of town and country to create healthy communities, and including opportunities to grow food. - Development that enhances the natural environment, providing a comprehensive green infrastructure network and net biodiversity gains, and that uses zero-carbon and energy-positive technology to ensure climate resilience. - Strong cultural, recreational and shopping facilities in walkable, vibrant, sociable neighbourhoods.
+The Garden City principles are: - Land value capture for the benefit of the community. - Strong vision, leadership and community engagement. - Community ownership of land and long-term stewardship of assets. - Mixed-tenure homes and housing types that are genuinely affordable. - A wide range of local jobs in the Garden City within easy commuting distance of homes.